minhphan88/minhphan88.github.io/_presentations/timeseries.md

 The project demonstrates the ability to work with R libraries including *fGarch,forecast,fUnitRoots, lmtest, rugarch, TSA, x12 etc*

-*Note: The presentation used MAE instead of MASE, this was due to a last minute change from the project supervisor*
+*Note: The presentation used MAE instead of MASE, this was a last minute change*